-- For SPS C:\LK directory (or whatever folder LifeKeeper is installed in). - For DataKeeper C:\Program Files (x86)\SIOS\DataKeeper\ directory (or whatever folder DataKeeper is installed in). - The bitmap file location (by default on the c: drive but it may be relocated $C:\Program\ Files$ (x86)\SIOS\DataKeeper\Bitmaps).
+- Add an exclusion for C:\LK (the default folder where LifeKeeper is installed) and its subfolders to the security whitelist of the antivirus software.
+Consult the vendor's documentation on specifics. - The bitmap file location (by default on the c: drive but it may be relocated $C:\Program\ Files\ (x86)\SIOS\DataKeeper\Bitmaps)$.